firepenguindisopanda/fishery-api/README.md

 - User Controller:
     - All Access function: This function provides public content for users that aren't logged in.
     - User Board function: This function provides content for a user that is registered / has an account and has the user, moderator and admin role.
+    - Moderator Board function: This function provides content for a user that is registered / has an account and has the user, moderator roles.